zhixiongli2011/ai-powered-healthcare-hipaa-validator-chatbot/README.md

-# ai-powered-healthcare-hipaa-validator-chatbot
+# AI-Powered HIPAA Compliance Validator Chatbot
+Overview
-AI-powered solution for validating HIPAA compliance rules in EDI healthcare transactions.
-Includes a fine-tuned ML model, a chatbot for interpreting complex rules, and full-stack cloud deployment.
-Designed to extend to other regulatory frameworks beyond HIPAA.
+This project provides an AI-powered solution for validating HIPAA compliance rules in EDI healthcare transactions.
+It leverages machine learning and conversational AI to help organizations interpret and apply complex regulatory requirements efficiently.